 As for the other end of the price spectrum, tablets tend to go as high as $1000, excluding particularly high-end tablets and hybrid devices geared towards professionals.

 When it comes to laptops, mainstream ones also go up to about $800.
 However, high-end laptops, notebooks and gaming laptops can go for anywhere from $1000 to $5000, even reaching ludicrous five-digit price tags on rare occasions.

 In any case, in addition to tablets being cheaper in general, a cheap tablet usually works better than a cheap laptop, too.
 This is something to keep in mind if you’re on a tight budget.

 Conclusion – Which Should You Choose?

 As you can see, tablets and laptops are very different devices, which is no wonder considering that they were designed for very different things.

-If you only need a device for browsing the web, watching videos, listening to music, and playing casual games, then a tablet would probably be the best match for your needs – compact, light, portable, boasting excellent battery life, and probably a better display than what you’d get with a laptop in the lower price ranges.
-If this is the case, check out our selection of the best tablets available right now.
+Tablets are compact, light, and portable, they boast excellent battery life, and probably come with a better display than what you’d get with a laptop in the lower price ranges.
+If you’re thinking of going for this option, check out our selection of the best tablets available right now.

-Sure, if you pair a tablet up with a Bluetooth keyboard, typing gets much easier, but having a larger device with a larger screen would definitely help with overall productivity and multitasking.
+Sure, if you pair a tablet with a Bluetooth keyboard, typing becomes much easier, but having a larger device with a larger screen would help with overall productivity and multitasking.

-As mentioned before, professional software such as Adobe Photoshop is quite limited on mobile devices, so a high-end laptop such as a MacBook or a Surface Book should be your first choice, if desktop workstations are out of the question.
+As mentioned before, professional software such as Adobe Photoshop is quite limited on mobile devices, so a high-end laptop such as a MacBook or a Surface Book should be your first choice if desktop workstations are out of the question.